gccpacman/alpineImageCN/README.md

-# dockerfiles
+# Dockerfiles

+This dockerfiles is autobuild by Github Actions and pushed to Github Package registry.

-Base OS: Alpine 10
+- Based on Alpine Linux Destribute version 10
-CI: Gitlab Action
-Package Registry: Github Package Registry
+- Automaticly build by Gitlab Actions and pushed into Github Package Registry

+# How to use

 - How to pull images?